 We were near an Asian restaurant that we discovered online, so we dined there.
 It was named QQ Asian Restaurant, and we recommend their food.

-On that Saturday night, the restaurant was nearly full—which is a good sign.
+On that Saturday night, the restaurant was nearly full—which was a good sign.
 We admired the interior: porcelain plates and bowls were suspended from the ceiling: literally “flying saucers”.
 Ha ha!

 Let me inform you that fortune cookies originated in Kyoto, Japan, in the 1850s as tsujiura senbei.
 They are not Chinese and have nothing to do with Chinese culture.
 In 2014, Lewis and I travelled across 2,700 km of China and never saw them.
 Japanese immigrants brought them to California.
 After America racistly and illegally imprisoned Japanese immigrants and citizens during World War Two, Americans still wanted fortune cookies.
 They urged Chinese immigrants to make them, and the industry shifted.
 In typical American style, the recipe was converted from savory to sweet.
 Americans still expect fortune cookies from basic Chinese restaurants, uncaring that it’s the wrong culture.
 Outside of the USA, Chinese restaurants don’t make them.